 Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
-See Choosing a location on page 11.
+FOSICIOII See Choosing a location on page 11.
+Auto Keystone Corrects any keystoning of the image automatically.
 Test Pattern Adjusts the image size and focus and check that the projected image is free from distortion.

-There are several options to set the image's aspect ratio signal source. depending or your input • Auto : Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width. ○○○ I5:9 picture • Real : Projects an image as its original resolution and resizes it to fit within the display area.
-For input signals with lower resolutions, the projected image will be displayed in its original size.
-4:3 picture \sim Aspect Ratio l6:9 picture • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
-COC 4:3 picture → • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
-0000 → 16:9 picture • 2.4:1: Scales an image so that it is displayed in the center of the screen with a 2.4:1 aspect ratio. ○○○ I6:9 picture I2V Trigger If On is selected, the projector will send electronic signal out when it is turned on.
-We recommend you use the High Altitude Mode when your environment is between 1500 m -3000 m above sea level, and ambient temperature is between $0^{\circ}C-30^{\circ}C$.
-Operation under "High Altitude Mode " may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
-High Altitude Mode If you use this projector under other extreme conditions excluding the above, it may display auto shut-down symptoms, which is designed to protect your projector from over-heating.
+There are several options to set the image's aspect ratio depending on your input signal source. • Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or Aspect Ratio vertical width. • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio. • 4:3 picture • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
+I 2V Trigger • Off: If this is selected, the projector will not send electronic signal out when it is High Altitude Mode turned on.
+We recommend you use the High Altitude Mode when your environment is between 1500 m -3000 m above sea level, and ambient temperature is between 0°C-30°C. Operation under " High Altitude Mode " may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
+If you use this projector under other extreme conditions excluding the above, it may display auto shut-down symptoms, which is designed to protect your projector from over-heating.
 In cases like this, you should switch to High Altitude mode to solve these symptoms.
-However, this is not to state that this projector can operate under any and all harsh or extreme conditions.
-Do not use the High Altitude Mode if your altitude is between 0 m and 1500 m and ambient temperature is between 0°C and 35°C. The projector will be over cooled, if you turn the mode on under such a condition.
+However, this is not to state that this projector can operate under any and all harsh or extreme conditions. • Do not use the High Altitude Mode if your altitude is between 0 m and 1500 m and ambient temperature is between 0°C and 35°C. The projector will be over cooled, if you turn the mode on under such a condition.